TheFrostedLynx/Foundations/README.md

 None of the mods installed should edit the game from being far from vanilla.
 It was designed this way so that anyone could either have a fixed vanilla playthrough or a very simple foundation to build off of.
 Foundations comes with premade seperators to help guide people who are still learning to mod.
 These can be used, ignored/deleted, rearranged or whatever, these are just the seperators I personally use for my modlist.
 Another rule of thumb I use when making my own modlist is to match my plugin loader (list on the right) with my mod order (list on the left) with exceptions for mods that need them.

+# Setting It Up

+Foundations uses [Kezyma's Root Builder](https://www.nexusmods.com/skyrimspecialedition/mods/31720?tab=description) to help keep your game installation clean.
+Follow the intructions in the description of the mod page to set up any mods you may need to install directly into your game folder (such as ENBs or some .dll files).
+I recommend creating an empty mod in MO2 and name it "[Insert Mod Name] (Root Packed)" and then add only the files that need to be packed separately to the mod.
+Afterwards, everything should be good to go.
+If you are having problems with MO2 not being able to find SKSE, head to Plugins > Root Builder > Build, and it will create a back-up of your game folder and then add the root packed files to the folder.
+Once you are done, or if you want to clean out your game folder for a different modlist, go to Plugins > Root Builder > Clean, and the root packed files will be removed and your game folder restored.

 # Playing the Game